 On Friday, state lawmakers passed Senate Bill 8, better known as SB8, which would add multiple new restrictions on women seeking to end a pregnancy and doctors performing abortions.
 The law now awaits Gov. Greg Abbott's expected signature.

 Texas is already one of the most restrictive states when it comes to abortion, and this bill would only make it harder for women to end a pregnancy.
 If signed, SB8 would prohibit donating fetal tissue and cord blood from abortions and miscarriages.
-It would also ban "dismemberment" and "partial-birth" abortions, the stigmatizing names given to abortion procedures medically known as dilation and extraction in which a fetus is extracted in parts or intact respectively, both of which are typically used for second trimester abortions.
+It would also ban "dismemberment" and "partial-birth" abortions, the stigmatising names given to abortion procedures medically known as dilation and extraction in which a foetus is extracted in parts or intact respectively, both of which are typically used for second trimester abortions.

 But wait, it gets worse.

 Another Texas law mandates that people can be held "criminally responsible" for another's actions if they assisted or promoted said actions in any way.
-That means anyone who assists in a banned abortion procedure could go be charged with a crime, and it could go as far as criminalizing driving someone to get an abortion.
+That means anyone who assists in a banned abortion procedure could go be charged with a crime, and it could go as far as criminalising driving someone to get an abortion.

 It's likely some of the provisions will be held up in court, as similar laws have been in the past.
-Texas already tried to force women to bury fetal remains through a state health department rule, but it was blocked by a federal judge in January.
+Texas already tried to force women to bury foetal remains through a state health department rule, but it was blocked by a federal judge in January.
 And Texas' last sweeping abortion measure was struck down by the Supreme Court last year.

 In the meantime, feel free to contact Gov. Greg Abbott's office and let him know how you feel about the harmful bill.